brandonroberts/angular/aio/content/getting-started/index-v2.md

 * app-root: The application shell.
 This is first component to load, and the parent of all other components.
 You can think of it as the base page.
 * app-top-bar: The top bar for our online store, with the store name and checkout button.
-* app-product-list: The product list for our online store, which currently only displays the title "Products".
+* app-product-list: The product list for our online store..

-Let's look at the product list component:
+Right now, the app displays the title "Products", but it does not display the list of products.
+In the next section, you'll modify the component's HTML template to display the list of products defined in the component class.

+{@a template-syntax}
+## Template syntax

+Angular extends HTML with a template syntax that gives components control over the display of content.
+This section introduces five constructs you can use in an Angular template to affect what your user sees, based on the component's state and behavior:

+* `*ngFor`
+* `*ngIf`
+* Property binding [ ]
+* Interpolation {{ }}
+* Event binding ( )

+We'll use these to add the product list to the "Products" area of the app.

 1. Open the `product-list` folder.
 It contains one file for each part of the component:
     * `product-list-component.ts` contains the component class definition
     * `product-list-component.html` is the HTML template
     * `product-list-component.css` contains component-specific styles

-2. Open the `product-list-component.ts` file and look at the `@Component` annotation.

-    ```
-    @Component({
-      selector: 'app-product-list',
-      templateUrl: './product-list.component.html',
-      styleUrls: ['./product-list.component.css']
-    })
-    ```
-    The *selector* `app-product-list` is the name you use to refer to the Angular component when it is rendered as an HTML element on the page.
-By convention, Angular component selectors begin with the prefix such as `app-`, followed by the component name.

-3. Notice that the `ProductListComponent` class defines two products:
+1. Open the `product-list-component.ts` file.
+The `ProductListComponent` class defines properties for two products:

     ```
     export class ProductListComponent {